HugoOM/sfdx_autoheader/README.md

 # Usage

-Upon first saving any Apex files [ .cls | .apex ], a file header will be added at the beginning of the file.
+Upon first saving any Apex and/or Visualforce file [ .cls | .apex | .page], a file header will be added at the beginning of the file.
-Further saves will update the "Last Modified By" and "Last Modified On" values to the current user and current time.
+Further saves will update the "Last Modified By" and "Last Modified On" values to the current user and time.

 # Config